Andriy Haydys

 - geometric analysis.

 The differential geometry group at the ULB is looking to recruit a PhD student with full funding for 4 years, with no associated teaching duties.
-Funding is also available to support travel to conferences and workshops.
 The position may be started after 01.04.2023 and preferably before 01.10.2023.
+Further details.

 A. Haydys.
 Seiberg-Witten monopoles and flat PSL(2;R)-connections, Adv.
 Math.
 409 (2022), arXiv:2001.07589. |